THE HOLY FAMILY ROSARY BROCHURE

 INTRODUCTION

-What we hope you will find within these extended Rosary meditations are a logical reflection of the main historical accounts of God’s Good News that will allow you an ordinary vehicle to easily approach Our Lord in expectation, experience and knowledge of the goodness of God by prayerfully pondering the love of God’s Son, born and especially nurtured, within His Beloved Mother’s Immaculate Heart – all with God’s Holy Word foretelling of “In the beginning” [Gen 1:1] of the imminent Immaculate Conception of Mary [Gen 3:15] at creation’s dawn.
+What we hope you will find within these extended Rosary meditations is a logical reflection of the main historical accounts of God’s Good News that will allow you an ordinary vehicle to easily approach Our Lord in expectation, experience and knowledge of the goodness of God by prayerfully pondering the love of God’s Son, born and especially nurtured, within His Beloved Mother’s Immaculate Heart – with God’s Holy Word foretelling of “In the beginning” [Gen 1:1] of the imminent Immaculate Conception of Mary [Gen 3:15] at creation’s dawn.
+They faithfully affirm that the perfection of life firmly begins in our belief that Jesus Christ is the authentically perfect image of God and, as begun in the New Testament Gospel of Jesus Christ according to St. John, that: “In the beginning was the Word, and the Word was with God, and the Word was God.”
+[Jn 1:1].

 The following list details the seven sets of mysteries in order with further explanation and are named the…

-These meditations help us recognize God’s ordaining of seven days as the natural reflection of His perfect spiritual order.
+These meditations help us to recognize God’s ordaining of seven days as the natural reflection of His perfect spiritual order.
 Six days of labor followed by a day of rest.
 In this format, the person of Jesus as the Son of Mary and Son of God, compels us to study how the mysteries of faith, hope, and charity are dispensed to man from God the Father, through God the Son, in the unity of God the Holy Ghost; confirming the Essence of God’s Presence in the Holy Trinity – Three in One.

-With the introduction of the Luminous Mysteries it was easy to recognize how three additional sets of meditations based upon the Mother of Jesus’ faithful view of mercy, grace and faith could be combined with the original Joyful, Sorrowful, and Glorious Mysteries of the Holy Rosary into a fuller compendium of the gospel.
 It is given in direct response to the same Apostolic Letter Rosarium Virginis Mariae in which St. John Paul II said: “What is needed is a Christian life distinguished above all in the ‘art of prayer.’
 Inasmuch as contemporary culture, even amid so many indications to the contrary, has witnessed the flowering of a new call for spirituality, due also to the influence of other religions, it is more urgent than ever that our Christian communities should become `genuine schools of prayer.’”

 About the Mysteries of Faith, Hope, and Charity